The “Season of Mists” arc focused primarily on Morpheus’ quest to free his one-time love, Nada, from her banishment into hell.

 May 1991

-Story Artist: Kelley Jones (penciller), George Pratt (inker)
+Story Artist: Kelley Jones (penciler), George Pratt (inker)

-Issue #26 picked up the main storyline at Morpheus’ castle, with the faerie kingdom’s emissaries Cluracan and his sister Nuala joining the already-large group of suitors for hell.
-Unbeknownst to Nuala, her brother offered her as a gift to Morpheus in exchange for keeping hell empty.
-This deal would ensure that the Kindly Ones could cease making ritual sacrifices to hell in the future.
+Issue #26 continued the main storyline at Morpheus’s castle, with the faerie kingdom’s emissaries Cluracan and his sister Nuala adding to the already-large group of suitors for hell.
+Unbeknownst to Nuala, her brother offered her as a gift to Morpheus in exchange for guaranteeing hell remained empty.
+This deal would ensure that the Kindly Ones could stop making ritual sacrifices to hell in the future.

-A dinner party amongst the suitors went badly for many involved.
-Former hell demon Choronzon was seduced by the spider-queen (and fellow demon) Merkin, but that romance went bad after Choronzon ended up bound as a ‘gift’ to Morpheus by the demon Azazel.
-Keep in mind, Choronzon was the demon who stole Morpheus’ helmet prior the beginning of “Sandman” #1 and the presumption was that Morpheus would want to take revenge on Choronzon in some manner.
-At the very least, he wasn’t going to help Choronzon.
+A dinner party among the suitors went badly for many involved.
+Former hell demon Choronzon was seduced by the spider-queen (and fellow demon) Merkin, but that romance turned sour after Choronzon ended up bound as a ‘gift’ to Morpheus by the demon Azazel.
+Remember that Choronzon was the demon who stole Morpheus’s helmet before the beginning of “Sandman” #1, and the presumption was that Morpheus would want to take revenge on Choronzon in some way.

-After dinner, Morpheus announced plans to meet with his various guests in private, whereupon each would present their case for ownership of hell.
+After dinner, Morpheus announced plans to meet with his various guests privately, during which each would present their case for ownership of hell.
 A magic flame was used by Morpheus to summon the guests one after another to his room.

-A visit with the gods of Japan, represented by Susano-o-no-Mikoto, resulted in a notable artistic style change.
-There was a bit of parody to that meeting in that the gods of Japan were apparently interested in ‘expansion’ and would pay whatever Morpheus asked.
-In our ‘real world,’ Japan was in the midst of buying up assets around the world amid related controversies at that time.
+A visit with the gods of Japan, represented by Susano-o-no-Mikoto, led to a notable artistic style change.
+There was a bit of parody in that meeting as the gods of Japan were interested in ‘expansion’ and would pay whatever Morpheus asked.
+In our ‘real world,’ Japan was acquiring assets in other countries amid related controversies at that time.

-The Egyptian god Bast offered information to Morpheus in exchange for hell.
-In particular, the location of Morpheus’s missing brother Destruction.
-Destruction had been an enigma in the series and would remain so for the time being, given that Morpheus didn’t take Bast up on the offer.
+The Egyptian god Bast offered information to Morpheus in exchange for ownership of hell.
+In particular, Bast was offering the location of Morpheus’s missing brother Destruction.
+Destruction had been an enigma in the series and would remain so for the time being, given that Morpheus did not take Bast up on the offer.

-Azazel paid what was perhaps the most impressive visit, not only offering the captured Choronzon but also Morpheus’ beloved Nada.
-If Morpheus didn’t agree to turn over hell to Azazel, he threatened to devour Nada’s soul.
-This would seem to have been a compelling offer in that the entire storyline had begun with Morpheus seeking to retrieve Nada from hell.
-Rather than taking the deal at that time though, Morpheus insisted that he would give his answer the next day.
+Azazel paid what was the most impressive visit, not only offering the captured Choronzon but also Morpheus’s beloved Nada.
+If Morpheus did not agree to turn over hell to Azazel, he threatened to devour Nada’s soul.
+This might have been a compelling offer considering the entire storyline had begun with Morpheus seeking to retrieve Nada from hell.
+However, instead of accepting the deal at that time, Morpheus insisted that he would give his answer the next day.

-One interesting minor story thread involved a man and woman who Morpheus drafted as dinner servants.
+One interesting minor story thread involved a man and a woman whom Morpheus drafted as dinner servants.
 They were merely humans asleep on Earth, sucked into the crazy scene.
-The man fell for the woman during the course of their duties, but the dinner ended and the dream ceased before the pair could formally connect.
+The man fell for the woman during their duties, but the dinner ended and the dream ceased before the pair could formally connect.

-Other tidbits of note involved a brief reference to the Golden Age Sandman, Wesley Dodds.
-Dodds was shown to be fighting inside a bubble universe that Odin had created to store the Norse mythology’s apocalyptic battle of Ragnarok.
-Dodds was part of the Justice Society of America and that group had ended up in Ragnarok during the 1986 “Last Days of the Justice Society Special” issue #1.
-The Justice Society wouldn’t be freed from their situation until “Armageddon: Inferno” issues #3-#4 in 1992.
+Other tidbits of note included a brief reference to the Golden Age Sandman, Wesley Dodds.
+Dodds was shown to be fighting inside a bubble universe that Odin had created to store the Norse mythology’s apocalyptic battle of Ragnarök.
+Dodds was a part of the Justice Society of America, and that group had found themselves in Ragnarök during the 1986 “Last Days of the Justice Society Special” issue #1.
+The Justice Society would not be freed from their situation until “Armageddon: Inferno” issues #3-#4 in 1992.

 Sandman #27: “Season of Mists – Chapter 6”